What Is the Purpose of Life?

 There are fundamentally three types of answer to the question of purpose.

 The first is subjective purpose: meaning is what you make it.
 You choose what matters, you define your own reason for being, and that choice is as valid as any other because there is no external standard by which purposes can be evaluated.
-This position has the advantage of being coherent with a purely naturalistic worldview.
+The position has the advantage of being coherent with a purely naturalistic worldview.
 Its disadvantage is that it cannot sustain itself under pressure.
 “I chose to care about this” does not provide the motivational depth that “this matters” does.
-And in the face of suffering or death — when the constructed meaning threatens to collapse — the subjective account offers little.
+In the face of suffering or death, when the constructed meaning threatens to collapse, the subjective account offers little.

-The second is objective purpose without transcendence: purpose is grounded in something real — the flourishing of conscious beings, the development of civilisation, the continuation of the human story — but this purpose exists within the natural world, without reference to any being outside it.
-This is the secular humanist position, and it has genuine moral force.
+The second is objective purpose without transcendence: purpose is grounded in something real (the flourishing of conscious beings, the development of civilisation, the continuation of the human story) within the natural world, without reference to any being outside it.
+The secular humanist position has genuine moral force.
 Its difficulty is that the purposes it identifies are all contingent: they depend on the continuation of conscious life, which the universe gives no guarantee of.
 On the longest time scale, the humanist’s purposes are as temporary as the existence of the sun.

-The third is objective purpose grounded in something eternal: meaning comes from participation in a reality that does not expire — from a relationship with a being whose existence and goodness are not contingent on the continuation of the physical world.
-This is the theistic account, and in its Islamic form it is stated with unusual directness.
+The third is objective purpose grounded in something eternal: meaning comes from participation in a reality that does not expire, from a relationship with a being whose existence and goodness are not contingent on the continuation of the physical world.
+The theistic account, in its Islamic form, is stated with unusual directness.

 Purpose as recognition, not invention